sofiasikandar/take-home-engineering-challenge/README.md

 # Introduction
 Hello, my name is Sofia Sikandar and I am a Full Stack Developer with a speciality in backend development and data science.
-Thank you in advance for taking the time to look over my code.
+Thank you in advance for taking the time to look over my code and interviewing me.
 Please feel free to ask any questions at any time.

 # Overview
 For this project, I've used Java 11 and Maven 3.8.4.
 Among the different libraries and frameworks I've used, the ones worth receiving a special notice are I've also used the Spring framework and Lombok.

+# Start the Application
+Navigate to src/main/java/org/ssikandar/foodTruck/FoodTruckApplication.java.
+Press play to run the application.
+By default, the application is running on port 8080.

 # Endpoints
 1. GET - Retrieve by Location ID